-Article 66 (revised).
+Article 67 (revised).
 Exploitation of Geographical indications

 Where the registrant fails to perform under the requirements of the registration of the geographical indications, individual, legal entity or organization may bring an action to the Ministry of Science and Technology to suspend the exploitation of a registered geographical indication.
-The Ministry of Science and Technology shall notify the registrant to perform under the requirements or within the time-period provided by the Ministry of Science and Technology.
-The Ministry of Science and Technology will order the suspension of the exploitation of such geographical indications if the registrant fails to perform under the requirements and within the time-period.
+The Ministry of Science and Technology shall notify the registrant to comply with the requirements and within the time-period provided.
+If the registrant fails to do so, the exploitation of such geographical indications shall be suspended.

+Part IV

+New Plant Variety

+Chapter 1

-Section IV New Plant Variety Part 1 New Plant Variety Requirements
+New Plant Variety Requirements

-Article 67 (new).
+Article 68.
 Genera and Species

-The genera and species are described in the separate Regulations.
+The genera and species are described in the separate regulations.

-Article 68 (revised).
+Article 69 (revised).
 Requirements for Registration of New Plant Varieties

-The registration of a new plant variety shall meet all the following requirements:
+A plant variety to be registered as a new plant variety shall meet all the following requirements:

-- 1. new; - 2. distinct;
+- 1. new;

+- 2. distinct:

+- 3. uniform;

+- 4. stable.